 Who knew that practicing math facts could be fun?
 The makers of shut the box.
 The game dates back as far as the 12th century.
 You’ll see why it’s endured for so long after playing it.
 Everyone aged 5 or older will love it (and some younger kids who like to count).
 The game can be played by any number of players.

 This deceptively simple card game will really exercise your brain.
 Players look for sets of three that meet certain criteria.
 Kids love it because unlike other games, age doesn’t help you here.
 It’s “I Spy” for the brain.
 No wonder it’s won so many awards.
-The original version is targeted to those 10 and older, but the junior version is appropriate for kids as young as 3.
+The original version of Set is targeted to those 10 and older, but the junior version is appropriate for kids as young as 3.

-This game will exercise your family’s creativity as you make up stories based on the images on the cubes.
+Story Cubes will exercise your family’s creativity as you make up stories based on the images on the cubes.
 The kids are MUCH better at this game than I am, which makes it more fun for them and makes me appreciate their unique skills even more.
 Since the only skill required is imagination, it’s a game kids and adults of all ages can play.
 And though it’s more fun to play in a group, it can also be played solo.

-This is a game of riddles that exercises everything from your powers of observation to deduction and problem-solving.
+Mindtrap is a game of riddles that exercises everything from your powers of observation to deduction and problem-solving.
 Sometimes we ditch the board and just use the question cards to see who can figure out the answer first.
 Because many of the questions require upper level reasoning, it’s difficult for children under age 12.